 The William R. Perl Papers document the education, professional career and social activism of William R. Perl (1906-1998).

-Collection contains by-laws, articles of incorporation, correspondence, personnel records, financial records, programs, the Word Works Washington Prize, publications, photographs, and audiocassettes.
-The material dates from 1971-2013.
+Collection contains by-laws, articles of incorporation, correspondence, personnel records, financial records, programs, the Word Works Washington Prize, publications, photographs, audiocassettes, and websites.
+The material dates from 1971-2023.
 Copies of manuscripts submitted by the young, aspiring poets who contributed to The Word Works are included in this collection.